kotomono7/mongodb_source/README.md

 # MongoDB Datasource for CakePHP 1.2.x

 ## About
-This is a modified MongoDD Datasource originally from Yasushi Ichikawa (ichikaway) fro CakePHP 1.2.x
+This is a modified MongoDB Datasource originally from Yasushi Ichikawa (ichikaway) for CakePHP 1.2.x

 ## Requirements
 PHP >= 5, pecl mongo (http://php.net/mongo)